Our projects

 We also protect regional and continental corridors such as the Jaguar Conservation Corridor to connect jaguar populations of Central and South America by allowing them to move from one area to another, guaranteeing the maintenance of the species and the ecosystems.
 With 50% of the species’ original range having been lost due to illegal poaching, human-jaguar conflict and loss and fragmentation of habitat, this initiative allows for the protection of the species and the ecosystem.

-Image: ocelot, anteater and others present on our la
+Image: ocelot, anteater and others present on our land

 Water Health

-The project area has multiple water resources which in the past supplied a rural aqueduct.
+The project area has multiple water resources which in the past supplied a rural aqueduct, including the river Nus.
 Rural community aqueducts are publicly managed and have a community approach, enabling the flow and channeling of water resources, specifically for local consumption.
+NatureRe regularly samples water sources to assess its quality.

 The micro-watersheds that supply the rural aqueducts are part of a small geographic area, where the water flows through drains with a main exit called spring or source.
 Micro-watersheds are of vital importance for the development of ecosystems, communities, settlements, and, therefore, the country.